 Predictions for the future

 A core goal of stakeholders should be to search for opportunities and become more open to collaborating with each other.
 To determine where investment can have the greatest impact, hospital leaders must spend their budgets wisely.
-Investing in virtual care technologies rather than expand the physical footprint could pave the way for driving sustainable, meaningful change in patient care.
+Investing in virtual care technologies rather than expanding the physical footprint could pave the way for driving sustainable, meaningful change in patient care Outlook .
 Rethinking combinations of workplace, talent, and technology are key drivers that enable health organizations to evolve and upgrade their ecosystem.